By Nikki Motson

 The number of people losing their homes in Berlin is on the rise, and with rental prices climbing rapidly, the chance they might bounce back from homelessness is thinning.

-The estimates for people living out on the streets range from three thousand to up to ten thousand people, but many thousands more are unseen, living in emergency accommodations and shelters.
+The estimates for people living out on the streets range from 3,000 to 10,000 people, but many thousands more are unseen, living in emergency accommodations and shelters.

 By the way – If you love our content, please consider donating to KCRW Berlin.
 We are a listener-funded public radio station, driven by supporters like you.
 Your donation supports our programming and events, feeding a flourishing English language community with local news, information and ideas.